Esukhia/Sherab-Documentation/tutor-setup-customization-guide.md

-# 💻 Local Tutor Installation and Customization Guide
+# 💻 Local Tutor Setup and Customisation Guide

-This guide explains how to install Tutor locally, use a custom Open edX platform (`edx-platform`), apply a custom theme (`sherab`), and add a configuration plugin with custom settings.
+This guide explains installing a custom OpenEdX platform (`edx-platform`), applying a custom theme (`sherab`), and adding a configuration plugin with custom settings.

 ---